Home » Recipes » Chewy No-Bake Peanut Butter Oatmeal Bars

 1. once you heat up the honey to a bubbly boil, it takes away the benefits of it.
 Have you ever cooked the oatmeal first then add the honey and peanut butter to it?

-This recipe works because 1. cooking the peanut butter and honey together thins out the consistency enough that it can be blended with the oats and 2. the peanut butter and honey return to their semi-solid state when they cool back to room temperature and can solidify further when chilled in the fridge to give us solid bars.
+The reason we cook the peanut butter and honey together is to thin out their consistency enough so that it can be blended with the oats, then when cooled, the peanut butter and honey return to their semi-solid state and can solidify further when chilled in the fridge to give us solid bars.

 If you were to cook the oats first using a liquid, you would end up with soft, mushy, semi-dissolved oats.
 Once their texture has been altered in this way they will not give you the chewy texture of a bar.
-Cooked oats blended with peanut butter and honey is delicious, in fact it’s one of my son’s favorite breakfasts, but it’s not an oat bar.
+Cooked oats blended with peanut butter and honey makes a delicious stovetop oatmeal, but it’s not an oat bar.

 If you were to bake or toast the oats without a liquid, you would end up with the same dry texture as the original recipe, but with a nuttier flavor.
 It won’t make it any easier to blend the peanut butter and honey with the oats.